JJ-Cham/A6-template/A6-template/README.md

 Please reflect on your experience with this assignment.
 What was most challenging?
 What was most interesting?

 The most challenging was the timers in phase 2 because for some reason they weren't working for me even FakeSortTimer wasn't working because it couldn't find the main method.
-I ended up fixing it by
+I ended up fixing it by the correct command.

+The most interesting aspect was